raymond98tan/raymond98tan.github.io/_posts/2021-02-04-FamilyPromise.md

 ![Washington Homelessness](/assets/img/Washington_Homelessness_Stat.JPG)

 Not only were we providing case managers and supervisors the ability to process guests more efficiently, but also to implement machine learning into this system to help Case Managers better distribute resources to families.
-Specifically, we would build a machine learning application to predict the exit destination a familiy is most likely to enter into after transitioning from Family Promise of Spokane.
+Specifically, we would build a machine learning application to predict the exit destination a family is most likely to enter into after transitioning from Family Promise of Spokane.
 Entering into the project as an API builder and data analyst, I was tasked with working alongside my team to generate interpretable data visualizations from the model showcasing the reasoning behind why a family is predicted to exit where classified.

 ### Taking a step back to revisit the big picture